jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Edit tag
+#### Use case: Rename tag

 **MSS**

 1. User requests to list persons
 2. AddressBook shows a list of persons
-3. User requests to edit a specific person's tag in the list
+3. User requests to rename a specific person's tag in the list
 4. AddressBook confirms the change with the user
 5. User confirms or cancels change <br>
 Use case ends.